You are currently viewing How to Help Your Reluctant Writer Be A Creative Writer

 A picture provides a visual image for kids.
 They aren’t starting from scratch.

 Remember, some kids are visual learners.
-A picture provides them a good visual cue to get their imagination working.
+A picture provides them with a good visual cue to stimulate their imagination.

 3- Story Starters and Writing Prompts

-You work with your kiddos every day.
-You know them well.
-If your child struggles with coming up with ideas, maybe giving them a story starter or writing prompt will help.
+You work with your kids every day, and you know them well.
+If your child struggles with coming up with ideas, giving them a story starter or writing prompt will help.

 For example, my son loves dragons.
-I might give him a story starter such as this: “It was a quiet afternoon.
-I decided to explore the woods in my backyard when I came upon a dragon sitting under a tree.
+I might give him a story starter like this: “It was a quiet afternoon.
+I decided to explore the woods in my backyard when I saw a dragon sitting under a tree.
 I…”

 Some kids do well with story starters while others do better with prompts.
 Experiment to see which one gets your struggling writer writing.